ramseyjiang/go_mid_to_senior/patterns/creational/singleton/readme.md

+The Singleton pattern is one of the most used design patterns out there or one of the easiest to grasp.
+It will provide a single instance of an object, and guarantee that there are no duplicates.
+At first, call to use the instance, if it's created, and then reused between all the parts in the application that need to use the particular behavior.

 Objectives When we consider using the Singleton pattern we should follow rules following:

 1. Create a single, shared value, of some particular type.